 Моряковский речной затон завершил модернизацию и переклассификацию барж 2700 и 2703 проекта Р171

-In Moryakovsky River Backwater, which is a subsidiary of Samus Shipyard, the work on the renovation and reclassification of two non-self-propelled dry cargo barge-platforms 2700 and 2703 of Project R171 has been completed.
-Now they meet the class "M-SP".
+In Moryakovsky backwater, which is a subsidiary of Samus Shipyard, work has been completed to update and reclassify two non-self-propelled dry cargo barges-platforms 2700 and 2703 of project Р171.
+Now they correspond to the class "M-SP".

-The vessels transport coal, building materials, and general-purpose containers.
+The vessels transport coal, building materials and universal containers.

-Earlier, the Chkalov Shipyard in the Vologda region launched the fifth barge of Project RBD4608.
-The dry cargo ship is equipped with spacious holds and durable decks, making it versatile for transporting a variety of cargo.
-It easily handles the transportation of grain, building materials, rolled metal products, and lumber.
+Earlier, the fifth barge of the RBD4608 project was launched at the Chkalovsky shipyard in the Vologda region.
+The dry cargo ship is equipped with spacious holds and durable decks, which makes it versatile for transporting a variety of cargo.
+It can easily cope with the transportation of grain, building materials, rolled metal products and lumber.

 Read materials on the topic:

-With an autonomous control system: the first passenger ship "Sura 2.0" will be launched in 2026 in Nizhny Novgorod
+With an autonomous control system: the first passenger ship "Sura 2.0" will be launched on the route in 2026 in Nizhny Novgorod

-Modernized boat RPK-640.M1 for state structures of the Russian Federation tested in St. Petersburg
+Modernized boat RPK-640.M1 for state structures of the Russian Federation was tested in St. Petersburg

 Moscow received all electric vessels from the Emperium shipyard in 2024